MonicaMbabazi/imported-malaria-sw-uganda/README.md

   - `manuscript figures/` contains figures included in the main manuscript.
   - `supplementary_materials/` contains supplementary figures, tables, and additional materials not included in the main manuscript.
 - `Results/` contains intermediate outputs and summary results
+## Data availability
+Data and code required to reproduce the analyses presented in the manuscript are provided in this repository.
+Sensitive or potentially identifiable information has been removed prior to sharing.
+## References